canonical/snapd/docs/rest.md

 ## Connecting

-While it is expected to allow clients to connect using HTTPS over a TCP socket, as described above, at this point only a unix socket is supported.
-The socket is `/run/snapd`.
+While it is expected to allow clients to connect using HTTPS over a TCP socket, at this point only a unix socket is supported.
+The socket is `/run/snapd.socket`.

 ## Authentication

 Authentication over the unix socket is delegated to UNIX ACLs.
-At this point only root can connect to it; later, regular user access is not implemented yet, but should be able to once SO_PEERCRED is supported to determine privilege levels.
+At this point only root can connect to it; later, regular user access is not implemented yet, but should be able to once `SO_PEERCRED` is supported to determine privilege levels.

 ## Responses